A Loan Estimate and closing costs are closely related, but they are not the same thing.

 With Fincast, it’s simple:

-Upload your Loan Estimate, and Fincast will run a reverse auction with vetted lenders competing for your business.
+Upload your Loan Estimate, and Fincast will run a reverse auction in which vetted lenders may offer different (sometimes better) terms.

 ✅ No multiple applications